You are here

 Why are there waiting lists?

 Enrollment limits have been placed on chemistry courses that include laboratories because of the fixed number of student stations in our laboratory rooms.
-Courses with enrollment limits for Fall 2016 are CHEM 1560, 2070, 2090, 2150, 2510 and 3020.
-Waiting lists permit available sections to be filled with as many students as possible.
-The Department of Chemistry and Chemical Biology makes every effort to enroll each student requesting one of these courses.
+Courses with enrollment limits in Spring 2017 are CHEM 2080, 2090, 2510, 2900, 3010 and 3030.

-What should I do during pre-enrollment for Fall 2016?
+What should I do during pre-enrollment for Spring 2017?

-What should I do after Fall 2016 pre-enrollment has concluded?
+What should I do after pre-enrollment has concluded?

 How do I get on the waiting list?